Verifying Sampling Algorithms via Distributional Invariants: Introduction

-Lumbroso~\citet{DBLP:journals/corr/abs-1304-1916} has already sketched a surprisingly intuitive distributional invariant for the FDR (\Cref{fig:fdrIntro}, right).
-In \Cref{sec:practical}, we provide the remaining formal details and outline a proof of inductivity, establishing functional correctness of the FDR w.r.t.\ a formal denotational semantics.
+Lumbroso~\cite{DBLP:journals/corr/abs-1304-1916} has already sketched a surprisingly simple distributional invariant for the FDR (\Cref{fig:fdrIntro}, right).
+In \Cref{sec:fdr}, we provide the remaining formal details and outline a proof of inductivity, establishing functional correctness of the FDR relative to a formal denotational semantics.

-\paragraph{Contributions.} In summary, this paper makes the following contributions towards verifying functional correctness of sampling algorithms: \begin{description}[leftmargin=1em] \item[Lifting the distributional paradigm to program level:] We define \emph{distributional loop invariants} and show that they coincide with a notion introduced in~\cite{DBLP:conf/cav/AkshayCMZ23} for finite Markov chains (\Cref{thm:translation}). \item[Verification with distributional invariants:] We provide concrete \emph{proof rules} for establishing Hoare triples of programs involving loops (\Cref{thm:novelWhileSound}).
-This complements existing probabilistic Hoare logics~\cite{DBLP:journals/ijfcs/HartogV02,DBLP:conf/esop/BartheEGGHS18}. \item[Dealing with injective assignments and read-only variables] \Cref{sec:verification} provides novel verification techniques for reasoning about the post-distribution of \enquote{injective assignments} with distributional invariants that we show to be useful when verifying samplers.
-Additionally, we provide techniques for simplified reasoning about read-only variables. \item[Case studies:] We formally verify two non-trivial sampling algorithms by means of distributional loop invariants: The FDR~\cite{DBLP:journals/corr/abs-1304-1916} (\Cref{fig:fdrIntro}) and a more recent space-efficient variant for sampling \emph{arbitrary finite-support distributions}~\cite{DBLP:conf/aistats/SaadFRM20}. \end{description}